 The huge expanse of vines spread out all around the estate; there is a lookout tower to rise above them and see how much ground they cover but this wasn’t included in the tour.
 Anabel explained that everything is done naturally, there are no chemicals used to deter pests but rather decoys to attract them away from the vines, such as rose bushes and scented straps which confuse them.
 The harvest is carried out at night to keep the cultivated grapes as cool as possible as they are transported to the winery.
 Anabel added that the independent assessors take into account the water used to irrigate the vines in their assessment of the quality of the grape.

 The tour of the mechanics of the winery is interesting to learn about the process from harvest to bottling.
 But it was once we descended into the depths below the winery that things really got interesting.
 Rows and rows of wooden barrels sit in a controlled environment, dark and cool, lying patiently for their moment.
-Anabel introduced us to another special chapel, one of those with extremely deep pockets from which an incredibly special wine is produced, a bottle of which is available to buy at over 320 euros.
+Anabel introduced us to another special chapel, one for those with extremely deep pockets from which an incredibly special wine is produced, a bottle of which is available to buy at over 320 euros.

 Then, beyond a revolving barrel door that wouldn’t be out of place in Hogwarts, we explored the “cemetery”, a complicated maze of locked cages containing bottles of wine which can be rented for just 3,500 euros, inside of which are 300 bottles of wine stored in a controlled environment.
 Rented by both wine connoisseurs and corporate accounts, these wines can be tasted within the maze as there are several low wooden tables tucked into niches, or sampled in one of two fantastic underground tasting rooms, perfect for special events or entertaining corporate guests.